Contrastive Learning for Lane Detection via cross-similarity: Results

 \subsubsection{RESA}

-\cref{tab:2} (Appendix \cref{tab:8}) illustrates the performance of RESA on CuLane and TuSimple with different contrastive learning methods.
-Using RESA architecture, all variations of CLLD outperform all other methods.
-CLLD~($\alpha=1$) is the best method with regard to CuLane precision.
-CLLD~($\alpha=3$) also outperforms other methods on TuSimple and mostly CuLane according to different evaluation metrics.
-Similar to U-Net, the combination of RESA and CLLD is markedly ($\approx4\%$) better on the shadow subset of CuLane which illustrates the generalization of improvements on low visible lane detection.
+\ref{tab:2} (Appendix Table 8) illustrates the performance of RESA on CuLane and TuSimple with different contrastive learning methods for pretraining.
+With the RESA architecture, all variations of CLLD surpass the performance of all other methods.
+CLLD~($\alpha=1$) emerges as the best precision on the CuLane benchmark.
+CLLD~($\alpha=3$) also outperforms other methods on the TuSimple benchmark and, for the most part, on CuLane, according to various evaluation metrics.
+Similar to U-Net, the combination of RESA and CLLD shows a significant improvement ($\approx4\%$) on the shadow subset of CuLane.
+This highlights the general enhancement in detecting lanes under low visibility conditions. { The behavior of CLLD on RESA can be understood through the same rationale applied to U-Net, suggesting a reinterpretation of its efficacy in enhancing lane detection under challenging lighting conditions.}